rvpanoz/luna/README.md

 ## Development ##

-Luna is build with ReactJS library, Redux for store management and bundled with Webpack 3. :boom:
+Luna is created with the ReactJS library for the UI part, Redux for store management and Webpack 3 for bundling. :boom:
 Build on Electron.

 How to start developing: